eugene-lok/journeo-frontend/README.md

 ---

 ## About
-This is the frontend for Journeo, an LLM-based travel itinerary planner.
-It allows users to input their travel preferences such as budget, destinations, and duration to generate a personalized travel itinerary with OpenAI's GPT.
-Locations from this itinerary are displayed on an interactive map.
+Journeo is a cutting-edge LLM-powered travel itinerary planner designed to help users generate personalized travel plans by describing their travel preferences through an intuitive chatbot interface.
+The frontend of this app is built using React.js and styled with Tailwind CSS, integrating seamlessly with the backend built with FastAPI and LangChain.

 ### Key Features:
-- User-friendly form to input travel preferences.
+- **Chatbot Interface**: Interact with the LLM to generate personalized travel itineraries based on preferences.
-- Displays an interactive map using Mapbox, with dynamically generated locations.
+- **Interactive Map**: View travel locations on a Mapbox-powered map.
+- **Real-time Visualization**: Dynamic display of itineraries and routes based on user input.
+- **Seamless Integration**: Communicates with the backend for itinerary generation and geolocation services.

 ---

 ## Technologies Used